TahirPervez/SER515_DesignPattern/README.md

  # to run
  just run main

+ # Patterns
+	Facade - in facade, trading menu, product menu
+	Bridge - between person and productmenu
+	Factory - in buyer/seller and the meat/product product menu

  # file conventions
  put in /SER515_DesignPattern/files
  BuyerInfo.txt - List of buyers, format as username:password